MicrosoftDocs/windows-powershell-docs/docset/windows/dism/set-windowsedition.md

 It is recommended that you use this option on the lowest edition available in the edition family.

 You can only change the edition on a running operating system for Windows Server images, not online Windows client images.
-The *ProductKey* parameter is required for changing online Server images.

 ## EXAMPLES